cy-rae/fast-slam/README.md

 - `GeometryUtils`: Provides methods to calculate geometric properties (e.g. mahalanobis distance, clustering, ...).
 - `LandmarkUtils`: Provides methods to manage landmarks (e.g. update, association ...).
 - `EvaluationUtils`: Provides methods to evaluate the FastSLAM 2.0 algorithm results.
-- `Serializer`: Provides methods to serialize the models to JSON files which will be stored in the shared folder.
+- `Serializer`: Provides methods to serialize the models to a JSON file which will be stored in the shared folder.

 #### Algorithm classes
 The `fast_slam_2/algorithms` folder contains algorithm classes used in the FastSLAM 2.0 implementation: